Energy Efficiency Standards

 Alliant Energy, Mid-American Energy and Black Hills Energy have filed their revised plans for the 2019-2023 cycle.
 Going forward, investments and savings are expected to decline for this cycle as a result of the statutory provisions in Senate File 2311.

-Iowa's utilities do not engage in a traditional Integrated Resource Planning (IRP) process.
+Iowa's utilities do not engage in a traditional integrated resource planning (IRP) process.
 Utilities are required to submit an annual report to the Iowa Utilities Board (IUB).
-The board's rules for this utility annual reporting require utilities to include a complete financial report of receipts and expenditures and a list of applications, including board fees.
+Iowa Code for utility annual reporting requires utilities to include a complete financial report of receipts and expenditures and a list of applications, including board fees.
+It does not include a load forecasting component.

-Energy efficiency planning is not required on an annual basis, but is scheduled by order of the IUB, who have established rules for energy efficiency planning.
-Energy efficiency plans are required to cover a five-year budget time frame.
-Electric plans are required to include a 20-year energy needs forecast and natural gas utilities are required to include a 5-year forecast.
+There is a load forecasting requirement in Iowa's energy efficiency planning.
+Energy efficiency planning for Iowa utilities is scheduled by order of the IUB.
+Energy efficiency plans cover a five-year time frame and are required to include a 20-year energy needs forecast and natural gas utilities are required to include a 5-year forecast.

 Rate Structures & Incentives